arabellas-craft/arabellas-craft.github.io/_posts/2025-11-24-divination-without-buying-anything.md

 **What you need:** Loose leaf tea, light-colored teacup (white or cream works best)

-**The history:** Tea leaf reading started in the 1600s when tea became popular in Europe.
-By the Victorian era, it was a favorite activity—both social fun and divination.
-It mixes Middle Eastern coffee ground reading with European tea culture.
+**The history:** Tea reached Europe in the early 1600s and Britain in the 1650s.[^6] Reading what's left in the cup is older than that: coffee fortune-telling shows up in Ottoman palaces in the 1500s.[^7] Tea leaf reading took off in Britain in the late 1800s as a parlour game, and many of the classic symbol meanings date from then.[^7]

 **How it works:** After you drink your tea, swirl the leftover liquid and leaves three times.
 Flip the cup onto a saucer.
 Then read the patterns and shapes left by the tea leaves.
 The rim of the cup shows what's happening now.
 The sides show the near future.
 The bottom shows what's further away.